pdqcom/QA-SDET-Test/README.md

 ## Submission Details
 1. To keep your work private from other applicants, pull this repo and create a [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) in your personal GitHub account
 2. Add your changes to the Playwright tests, and bugs reported in your Github issues
-3. When you are ready to share, invite nate8282, sowardskimberly, matthewstclaire, dkarter, GibbyPDQ, JasonNoonan, Nickjgniklu, and jason-amick to your repo.
+3. When you are ready to share, invite nate8282, sowardskimberly, matthewstclaire, GibbyPDQ, michael-nishiguchi, Nickjgniklu, sstodd7532, and gaiabeatrice to your repo.
 Send an email to Jenna letting her know you are ready to have your work reviewed

 ## Set up TODO MVC